DotBion/fluffy-fishstick/README.md

 * Output: Sentiment score and confidence as Python dictionary

 ### Model Optimizations:

+* FP-16 and Int8 Quantizations via ONNX Runtime with full graph optimizations
+* Option to switch to 4 Uvicorn workers for production ready concurrent deployement.

+### Monitoring:

 * Throughput and inference time tests conducted with Prometheus and Grafana
 * Evaluated model sizes across different architectures